-Table II: Experimental Results (lower execution ratio is better)
+Table 2.
+Experimental Results (lower execution ratio is better)

-#OSR; while the number of OSR events triggered at runtime is shown under the column labelled T of #OSR.
+The number of OSR points instrumented at JIT compilation time is shown under I of the column labelled #OSR; while the number of OSR events triggered at runtime is shown under the column labelled T of #OSR.
 The execution ratio for a benchmark is shown as the ratio of the average execution time when OSR was enabled to the average execution time when OSR was disabled (this is the default case).
-Columns O/N of Table II(a) and O/N of Table II(b) show, respectively, the ratio for each benchmark when OSR only was enabled and when OSR and inlining were enabled.
-In Table II(b), we show the number of functions inlined under FI.
+Columns O/N of Table 2(a) and O/N of Table 2(b) show, respectively, the ratio for each benchmark when OSR only was enabled and when OSR and inlining were enabled.
+The last row of Table 2(a) and Table 2(b) shows the average execution ratio (the geometric mean (GM)) over all the benchmarks.
+In Table 2(b), we show the number of functions inlined under FI.
 The column labelled CA indicates whether at least one function in the benchmark is called again after it has completed an OSR event.